ag88/embtomcatwebdav/src/site/mark-pre/Development-Embedding.md

   Download multiple files as zip and filename filters significantly improves usability of the upload servlet
 - v0.8.1  add support for ip 0.0.0.0 listen on all interfaces ***new**
   - host aliases will be added for all interfaces if 0.0.0.0 is specified as the host name
+- v0.8.2 improvements, fixes for config file generation.
+  - improvements, fixes for config file generation config file generation now adds description entries and is sorted
+  - improved help documentation / description
+  - upload servlet is now default from this release

 ## Embedding